Request a call

 Knowledge Transfer Flows and Practices

-It seems to be obvious that the major part of knowledge about a project should be contained in the documentation; but in reality, the most vital information is often stored in people’s heads.
+It seems to be obvious that the major part of knowledge about a project should be contained in the knowledge transfer document; but in reality, the most vital information needed for the KT plan is often stored in people’s heads.
 To remedy this, it’s worth using approaches and practices that will change this situation.

 “Knowledge is the business!
-And the best practice of knowledge transfer should accelerate the business value,” said Jean-Claude F. Monney, Global KM Lead, Office of the CTO at Microsoft Enterprise Services
+And the best practice of knowledge transfer should accelerate the business value,” says Jean-Claude F. Monney, Global KM Lead, Office of the CTO at Microsoft Enterprise Services.

-Talking about knowledge transfer, it’s worth mentioning that it’s divided into explicit and implicit & tacit knowledge.
+Speaking of knowledge transfer and building a KT plan, it’s worth mentioning that it’s divided into explicit and implicit and tacit knowledge.

-Explicit knowledge is precisely what lends itself to transfer strategies, such as formal documents, guidelines, and other described codified processes.
+Explicit knowledge is precisely what lends itself to transfer strategies such as formal documents, guidelines, and other described codified processes.
 They are easier to share and quantifiable.
 Tacit & implicit knowledge, which can be in the form of, for example, coaching, is harder to pin down because it’s a more intuitive type of knowledge.
-It is intangible, ranging from insights learned from personal experience to accumulated experience.
+It’s intangible, ranging from insights learned from personal experience to accumulated experience.

-Also, there are different necessary flows associated with knowledge transfer involved at various levels:
+Also, there are different necessary flows associated with building a KT plan involved at various levels:

 • Organizational (vendor-to-vendor/client-to-vendor)